gilmardcom/spring-cloud-stream/README.md

 * User asks a question
 * Gateway gets the question and sends to DistributerService
-* DistributerService distributes the question to either TimeService or SequenceService
+* DistributerService distributes the question to either TimeService or DateService
     * based on the question type
-* TimeService or SequenceService provides the answer
+* TimeService or DateService provides the answer
 * Gateway sends the answer back to User

-**Note:** all the communications are done via Stream 'topics' including: *Question, Answer, TimeQuestion, SequenceQuestion*
+**Note:** all the communications are done via Stream 'topics' including: *Question, Answer, TimeQuestion, DateQuestion*

 <img src="doc/system-landscape.svg" alt="System landscape">